-For the past year, I have been working on the Callysto project, which involves fostering computational thinking and data science within the regular curriculum for grades 5 to 12.
+I have been working with the Callysto project, which involves fostering computational thinking and data science within the regular curriculum for grades 5 to 12.
 One of the services provided by Callysto is the Callysto Hub, a free online environment hosting an open-source instance of Jupyter Hub that allows you to run, edit, and create Jupyter notebooks such as these.

 While some commercial platforms have good sharing options, there isn't currently a great open-source solution for sharing Jupyter notebooks with collaborators and students.
 I can show you my current workflow, though, for creating, editing, and sharing Jupyter notebooks.

-There are two programs I have installed on the computer in front of me, Anaconda for running Jupyter on this computer and GitHub Desktop for synchronizing with GitHub.
+There are two programs I have installed on the computer in front of me Visual Studio Code for running and editing Jupyter notebooks on this computer and GitHub Desktop for synchronizing with GitHub.

 We'll start with GitHub, this is the site used by many software developers to share and collaborate.
 You'll need to create a free account.